Cognitive Function and Ageing: Exploring Longevity’s Impact on the Mind

 This article explores the relationship between longevity and cognitive function, shedding light on how the mind is affected by the passage of time.

-By delving into the factors influencing cognitive function in older adults and examining the role of and neuroplasticity, this article aims to provide a comprehensive understanding of the brain.
+By delving into the factors influencing cognitive function in older adults and examining the role of cognitive reserve and , this article aims to provide a comprehensive understanding of the ageing brain.

 Furthermore, it will explore lifestyle interventions and promising strategies for enhancing cognitive function in ageing adults.